ptums/cs-210/week3/Coffee-Flowchart-Psuedocode/Flowchart.md

 # Coffee Maker Psuedocode

- - Pour water and coffee into the coffee machine
- - Display current time to user then display the options ON, OFF, PROGRAM
- - Then set up a variable that will tally the number of times the users selects ON.
- - Then set up a decision branch for each ON, OFF, PROGRAM button tasks.
+ - Inside the main function we need to initialize the set time variable, current time variable, what button is being pressed, and how many times its being pressed
    - ```
+     #include <ctime>

+     int main () {
+        // set time variable for when the user wants the coffee to start brewing time_t  setTime = time(null);

+        // current time variable for when the set time variable and this variable are the same
+        // it'll trigger the brew coffee function time_t now = time(0);

+        // capture what option the user inputs string buttonPress = "";

+        // capture how many times an option ON is selected int onButtonPress = 0;

+        // well also use the now variable to display the current time to the user
+        // first we need to change now to a string char* dt = ctime(&now);
+        cout >> dt;

+        // Then we want to display the options to the user cout >> "ON" >> endl >> "OFF" >> endl >> "PROGRAM" >> endl;

+        cin << buttonPress;

-        if(buttonPress == "ON" ) {
+        // Then set up a decision branch for each ON, OFF, PROGRAM button tasks. if(buttonPress == "ON" ) {
            if(onButtonPress == 1) {
              // run coffee brewing function
              brewCoffee();

            } else if (onButtonPress == 2) {
-              // Then a blank timer will display to the user and the user can set which time they want to start the brew process
+              // Then we set a blank time to the user, which will be the current value of setTime cout >> setTime;
+              // Then the user will enter a new time cout >> "Enter a new set time for brewing " >> endl;

+              string newTime = "";

+              cin << newTime;

-              // If the user changes the time and presses ON one more time that set time is saved.
+              // Then user will be prompted to enter ON one more time to save cout >> "Enter ON to save time"

+              cin << buttonPress;

+              if(buttonPress == "ON") {
+               setTime = time(newTime);
+              }

-              // Then the user is prompted to press PROGRAM and then the brew coffee function will run when the set time is equal to the current time.
+              // Then the user is prompted to press PROGRAM and then the brew coffee function will run when the set time is equal to the current time. cout >> "Enter PROGRAM to finish"

            }
          } else if(buttonPress == "OFF") {
            // delete saved set time